List of Neighbours characters introduced in 2022: Kiri Durant

 Kiri Hua Durant, played by Gemma Bird Matheson, made her first appearance on 24 March 2022 in Australia and on 9 March 2022 in the UK.
 The character and Matheson's introduction to the regular cast were announced on 7 February 2022.
 Matheson previously appeared in the show in 2016 as Carla Watson.
 She stated that she was "honoured" to join the show, adding that she was "excited by what this representation would mean for a lot of people, especially on such a mainstream show.
 I'm a big advocate for queer people playing queer roles.
 I'm excited about this representation for several reasons – I get to play myself, a queer Papua New Guinean Christian.
 That's pretty monumental."
 Kiri was billed as being "mysterious and flirty", "very morally-driven", but also "a good girl at heart".
 Matheson stated that her character would end up "in the middle of a lot of drama."
 Kiri is a love interest for Nicolette Stone (Charlotte Chimes), who meets her during a holiday to River Bend.
 Nicolette is "enamoured with the charming Kiri" and the pair share a kiss as they get to know one another.
 It was later confirmed that Kiri is Glen Donnelly's (Richard Huggett) long-lost daughter.
 Chloe Brennan (April Rose Pengilly) also becomes her second love interest as she moves onto Ramsay Street.
 Kiri also appeared in the serial's then-final episode on 28 July 2022.

 On 4 June 2024, it was announced that Matheson had reprised the role of Kiri.
 A Neighbours publicist stated via the brand's social media accounts that Kiri's return would "cause a stir when she visits her friends and family on Ramsay Street."
 They also questioned how her return would affect Nicolette.
+Matheson reprised the role once again in 2025, for the show's final episodes.